Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 Craig used to believe that rich tasks such as investigations where children discovered relationships for themselves were more effective teaching strategies than telling children explicitly how to do things.
 Discovering was, in his opinion, more creative, required more imagination was more interesting and much more likely to result in children really understanding the maths conceptually, rather than just regurgitating a procedure.

-However, Craig now strongly believes that while rich tasks and Maths investigations have their place, they are completely inappropriate for the initial stage of learning, when children are encountering a concept for the first time.
-If we want children to become independent problem-solvers, we need to carefully and explicitly teach them.
+However, Craig now strongly believes that while maths investigations have their place, they are completely inappropriate for the initial stage of learning, when children are encountering a concept for the first time.
+If we want children to become independent problem-solvers, we need to carefully and explicitly teach them new material.

 Counter intuitive as it may seem, children do not become independent problem solvers by independently solving problems.